JuliaLang/julia/doc/manual/getting-started.rst

 connect to this worker.

-If you have code that you want executed whenever julia is run, you can put it in ``~/.juliarc.jl``:
+If you have code that you want executed whenever Julia is run, you can put it in ``~/.juliarc.jl``:

 .. raw:: latex